Daniel-Ruiz-Gtz/Data-Structures/README.md

 - **Graph**: A collection of nodes connected by edges.
 - **Hash Table**: A data structure that maps keys to values using a hash function.

+Each data structure is implemented in its dedicated Python module within the `data_structures` package.

 ## How to Use

 Enter each folder in the data structure, and you will be able to review a Markdown document with relevant information, along with a Python file containing the practical example.